 Help make a difference in our community and grow your resume!

 Farmshed offers a variety of internship opportunities throughout the year.
-Most internships are volunteer positions, however, there are opportunities for earning credit as well as limited opportunities for paid internships through the Pointer Connect Internship Program (PCI).
+Most internships are volunteer positions, however, there are opportunities for earning credit as well as opportunities for paid internships through the Pointer Connect Internship Program (PCI) with eligibility.
 Please see each description below for details.

 Please submit the following: